Edwin L. Pittman: Judicial career

 Pittman was first elected to the State Supreme Court in 1988 and reelected in 1996.

 Notable rulings

 In 2000, Justice Pittman ruled that the courts are not in the position of determining the state flag.
 He wrote, "In this case, the NAACP failed to offer any proof that the flying of the state flag deprived any citizen of a constitutionally protected right."

-Family
+Personal life and death

-Pittman is married to Virginia Lund Pittman and they are the parents of seven children.
+Pittman was married to Virginia Lund Pittman and had seven children.
+He died on September 25, 2024, at the age of 89.